Learn to Skydive at the most scenic dropzone!

 The AFF Course

 The AFF training is divided into 8 levels with intensive training in both theory and practice to prepare you for all possible situations a skydiver could face.

 During ground school, we will cover the required emergency procedures and the fundamentals of piloting your canopy for a safe and accurate landing at the dropzone.
 You will also learn about the skydiving equipment and how to use it, including your main and reserve canopies, altimeter etc.

 The AFF course at Skydive Switzerland includes 8 levels with one jump per level:

 Level 2 - 4

 Level 5 - 8

-During each level jump, the learning goals must be met.
-If your instructor won’t be fully satisfied with your execution of the jumps, you might need to repeat that specific level.
+During each level jump, specific learning goals must be met.
+If your instructor isn’t fully satisfied with your execution of the jump, you may be required to repeat that specific level (at an additional cost).

 Once your instructor is confident with your abilities and you feel ready, you will make your AFF course graduation skydive – your first solo jump.

 PLEASE NOTE: Giving false personal information when applying for the AFF course may result in you forfeiting the costs of the course.

 See below the requirements you need to meet to be eligible for an AFF course at Skydive Switzerland.
 If you have any questions regarding these or your previous injuries, don’t hesitate to contact us before making a booking.